Narender-0/CLEAR-VISION/README.md

 ## Sample Results

-Below are some example results showing the original ground truth, the corrupted input, and the generated (restored) output.
+Below are some example results showing the original ground truth, the corrupted input and the generated (restored) output.

 ###  Example 1
 | Original | Corrupted | Generated |